conye-west/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### True Wasteland Economy

 Incredibly script-heavy, will cause save bloat and deteriorate performance over time.
-I recommend [Economy Overhaul](https://www.nexusmods.com/newvegas/mods/62899) or [New Vegas Improved Economy](https://www.nexusmods.com/newvegas/mods/71604) instead.
+TTW already overhauls the economy, so this sort of mod is unneccesary.

 ### DUST